ma-ji/css/docs/schedule.md

 #### Before class

-- Complete your exercise and submit to OSF.
+- Complete the Assignment and submit to OSF.

 #### In class

-- Presentation of assignments.
+- Presentation and discussion of Assignment.
 - Review peer assignments and provide feedback.
 - Preview next exercise.

 #### After class

 - Revise assignments according to feedback.
 - Research design analysis:
-	- Prepare group presentation for upcoming week.
+	- Prepare group presentation for next session.
-	- Write annotated bibliography for upcoming week.
+	- Write annotated bibliography for next session.

 <!--